-The year of admission to CUC determines the Academic Calendar used to plan a student's program of study to meet graduation requirements.
+The year of admission to Burman University determines the Academic Calendar used to plan a student's program of study to meet graduation requirements.
 If students change their program of study, students will follow the program of study as outlined in the Academic Calendar of the year the change of program was approved.
+Changing tracks within a major or a degree is not considered a change of program.
 Exceptions must be approved by Academic Committee.
-Students who have broken residency will be admitted only to programs currently offered.
+Students who have broken residency (not enroled for consecutive Fall/Winter terms), will be admitted only to programs currently offered.